Pension Investment Account

 No, you do not, because PIA is a bank account included in the II Pillar system.
 This means that payments made to PIA are not the same as withdrawing money from the II Pillar (in which case income tax of 22% would apply).

-While using PIA, you can also continue making 2% + 4% payments to your II Pillar.
+By using PIA, you can also continue making contributions to your II Pillar at a contribution rate of your choice.

-LHV cannot give you specific recommendations, so you have to make the investment decisions yourself.
+LHV cannot provide specific recommendations, and you need to make investment decisions yourself.

 Receiving the funds to your PIA is dependent on when you submitted the PIA application.